 -for dark and deep colors, using concentrated food powders is recommended.
 Adding too much gel can change the taste of the icing significantly.

 -dry cookies in the oven with the light on overnight.
 Works like magic!
+This is how I did it before I got a dehydrator.
+I quickly ran out of space though and HAD to get one for efficiency's sake.

 -freeze colors in advance.
 Makeup colors in advance to save time.
 Seal well and freeze for months.